Attributes with quotations from my selected heroes of peace

 William Wilberforce

-criticized by others, offer continual examples of excellence as your
+offer continual examples of excellence as your only response.

 Mahatma Gandhi